Samialqadi/Text-Sentiment-Visualizer/DEVELOPMENT.md

 ## Week 2
 I successfully linked the API and all libraries together.
 I still need to extensively test these functionalities to make sure I don't move forward with faulty code.
 Also, I was able to figure out how to take user input through a text box, although it wasn't in the fashion that I would've liked.
 I was hoping to have a normal text box on the GUI landing page, however text boxes from ofGui were extremely ugly and not what I was hoping for, so I resorted to a pop up window style text box.
 Moving forward, I need to implement my particle system to work in the fashion that I would like, and perhaps implement further functionalities if I get the chance.

+## Week 3
+After much difficulty, I have accomplished the minimum viable product.
+The GUI is now fully functional and shows the emotion of each sentence by adding particles of the respective color to the background of the program.
+Also, I was able to add a legend that shows what color maps to what emotion because some of them aren't entirely all the easy to assume.
+Moving forward, I would like to extend the project further by adding in elements of music and perhaps text to scene generation.
+I would have loved to implement some of these features, however it proved to be quite difficult and requires more time.